AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 You're going to complete the animation loop.
 The starter code has everything set up except for the body of the while loop.
 Your job is to fill in the loop to:

-1. Clear the background (use white)
+1. Clear the background (use white or your favorite color)
 2. Draw a filled circle on the left side of the screen, somewhere near the middle vertically
 3. Choose any radius you like for your circle
 4. Show the frame you just drew